 1. Plan Ahead

 As the saying goes, the best defense is the best offense.
-It’s good to have this date on your radar more than a day or two in advance.
-Start pushing bedtime in the direction of the time shift 5 mins at a time the week before.
+It’s good to have this date on your calendar more than a day or two in advance.
+Begin pushing bedtime in the direction of the time shift 5 minutes at a time a week or two before.
+For older children, you adjust bedtime incrementally by 20 minutes, but be sure to ease the transition.
 An hour change is something fully sleep trained adults even have trouble adjusting too.
 Give little ones a little more buffer time in the week leading up to it.
+You can follow the same strategy with naps, pushing the times a bit later to adjust.

 2. Blackout Curtains